-Speaking from experience, making music involves more than the voice or fingers playing an instrument; a child learning about music has to tap into multiple skill sets, often simultaneously.
+Speaking from experience, making music involves more than the voice or fingers playing an instrument.
+I grew up in a house where taking up an instrument was actively encouraged.
+My father plays both the guitar and piano.
+A child learning about music has to tap into multiple skill sets, often simultaneously.
 For instance, people use their ears and eyes, as well as large and small muscles.
 Whether your child is the next Beyonce or more likely to sing her solos in the shower, she is bound to benefit from some form of music education.

 With my little guy, I can see how music already affects him.
-Even before he was born he reacted to the music I played.
-There were specific songs that I would play over, and over, and over some more that I would feel him jumping and moving all over.
+Even before he was born, he reacted to the music I played.
+There were specific songs that I would play over, and over, and over that, I would feel him jumping and moving all over.
 At four months old, he was moving and smiling to the melody he recognizes.
-He’s now over a year, and it is so much to watch him dance and shake his head around like a cockatiel to the beat of the music.
+He’s now two, and it is so much fun to watch him dance and shake his head around like a cockatiel to the beat of the music.

-The same is true with me, it doesn’t matter where I am or what I am doing.
+The same is true for me.
+It doesn’t matter where I am or what I am doing.
 If I hear the theme song to Perry Mason, I instantly stop what I’m doing and look up almost as if to say mentally I know that, I remember that!

-There are some songs that will put my little guy right out!
+Some songs will put my little guy right out!
 You are my sunshine is his bedtime song.
-Then the flip side happens, and there are some that just bring out the inner crazy and wake him right up!
+Then the flip side happens, and there are some that bring out the inner crazy and wake him right up!
 We can tell if he likes the melody or not just by how he responds.
-If he likes it, he starts smiling and spinning.
+If he loves it, he starts smiling and spinning.
 If he doesn’t?
 He will cover his ears, make a face, and wiggles galore as he attempts to get away.

 The purpose of MIOSM is to raise awareness of the importance of music education for all children – and to remind citizens that school is where all children should have access to music.
 MIOSM is an opportunity for music teachers to bring their music programs to the attention of the school and the community, and to display the benefits that school music brings to students of all ages.